How to Become a Surgical Technologist in Alabama

 Surgical technology is not a regulated profession, meaning there are no laws nationally or statewide for becoming a surgical technologist.
 Therefore, it is left up to the employers to determine the requirements for working as a surgical technologist.

-There are certifications that can be taken for surgical technology.
+Some certifications can be taken for surgical technology.
 Holding certification is not required to work as a surgical tech in Alabama, but many employers prefer that surgical techs be certified.
 The minimum education requirement to work as a surgical tech in the state is a high school diploma or equivalent.
 Completing a surgical technologist certificate or degree program at a technical or community college is not required, but it is a requirement to take certification exams, and it gives students clinical experience as well.

 Surgical Technology Programs in Alabama